ONSdigital/ras-rm-banner/README.md

 ## API endpoints
 #### Management of Banners
-* `GET /banner` - Returns a JSON response of all the current alert banners stored in Datastore
+* `GET /template` - Returns a JSON response of all the current templates stored in Datastore
-* `GET /banner/<banner-Id>` - returns a JSON response of the specified alert banner
+* `GET /template/<banner-Id>` - returns a JSON response of the specified template
-* `POST /banner` - Stores a new banner in the Datastore or updates current with same title
+* `POST /template` - Stores a new template in the Datastore or updates current with same title
-* `PUT /banner/<banner-Id>` - Updates the banner attributes accordingly.
+* `PUT /template/<banner-Id>` - Updates the template attributes accordingly.
-* `DELETE /banner/<banner-Id>` - Deletes a banner in the Datastore with the corresponding key (Title)
+* `DELETE /template/<banner-Id>` - Deletes a template in the Datastore with the corresponding key (Title)

 * `GET /banner` - Returns the currently active banner
 * `POST /banner` - Stores the text for the active banner